 Federal Pell Grant

 The Federal Pell Grant is available to students who have demonstrated the highest calculated need.
 It is estimated that this award will range between $626 and $5775 for full-time study for the 2015-2016 aid year.
-The Expected Family Contribution (EFC) calculated from the Free Application for Federal Student Aid (FAFSA) determines this award.
+The Expected Family Contribution (EFC) calculated from the FAFSA determines this award.